wp-evolved/generator-evolved/README.md

 * Get Up and Running with Grunt - http://coding.smashingmagazine.com/2013/10/29/get-up-running-grunt/
 * Twitter Bower & Grunt - http://gpiot.com/blog/twitter-bower-grunt-get-started-with-assets-management/

+### Working with the Parent theme.

+The goal of the parent theme is to give a structured base for your projects but not to assume any design decisions.
+Making decisions in the parent theme can lead to bloat and unnecessary overrides, we want our projects to be lean and fast.

+#### Functions

+These are functions we find we use across all of our projects.
+It's not everything, since that could lead to the mentioned overrides, but it includes what we think is necessary.

+#### Templates

+To keep from repeating ourselves, we aren't using WP templates in the traditional sense.
+There's no reason to have to open and close every template with the same code, so instead these templates are used with includes in their respective parent pages (index.php, page.php, and single.php).

+#### Modules

+Modules are small chunks of content used throughout the project.
+The goal is to reuse our code and abstract out small differences.

+#### Styling

+Trick heading, there is none.
+There is a `style.css` file but it's only for recognizing the parent theme.

 ### Working with the Child theme.

 #### Functions